 We understand that the Web is a 24/7 medium, and your comments are welcome at any time.
-Accounts are normally updated and monitored during regular business hours (9 a.m. to 5 p.m.
-Eastern Standard Time), Monday through Friday.
-Comments submitted after hours or on weekends will be read and responded to as soon as possible.
+Comments submitted after hours or on weekends will be read and responded to within 48 hours.

 Because the servers of social media platforms are managed by a third party, our social media accounts are subject to downtime that may be out of our control.
 As such, we accept no responsibility for platforms becoming unresponsive or unavailable.